openmrv/MRV/Modules_2/ccdc.md

 })
 ```

-Unlike in the Mozambique tutorial, we should specify a start and an end date for the stratification.
+Unlike in the Cambodia tutorial, we should specify a start and an end date for the stratification.
 Note that the global coefficient dataset goes from 1999 to 2020.
 ```javascript
 var startDate = '2016-01-01'
 var endDate = '2018-01-01'